-In today’s digital landscape, small businesses face both unprecedented opportunities and significant challenges when it comes to online marketing.
+In today’s digital landscape, small businesses face both unprecedented opportunities and significant challenges regarding online marketing.
 With the right strategies, even the smallest ventures can compete on a larger stage, reaching new customers and expanding their market presence.
 However, navigating the vast array of digital tools and platforms can be overwhelming.

 Online Marketing and Core Business Goals